myousefa/ScriptingLanguages/Assignment1/README.md

 2. multi-disk artists and the albums listed below (in alphabetical order)
 3. Possible Duplicated Albums

+I used sed in third part.
+This was to ensure proper spacing.
+No awk, Perl, or Python were used in this project.

 ## How to Run

-To run this program ensure that the shell file is outside of the genre's file.
-In ubuntu or MacOS terminal run `./warmup.sh`.
+To run this program ensure that the shell file is adjacent in the file management to the Music file.
+If it inside along with the genres it will not run successfully.
+In ubuntu or MacOS terminal run `./warmup.sh` or `./detailed.sh`.

-This will give you the expected result as seen in the `output.txt` file.
+This will give you the expected result as seen in the `WarmupOutput.txt` file and `DetailedOutput.txt` file.